ShawnDriscoll/TravCalc/docs/source/introduction.rst

 Seven years ago, when I released very early versions that would eventually lead up to this program's design, I knew that very few people were still using computers.
 Most were using their phones to roll dice on.
 I see the reasons for it.
 I happen to have a computer while I play Traveller online with other players.
 So my program is right there on the screen if needed.

-Now that I now how to program for the browser, I might one day try doing this for the web.
+Now that I know how to program for the browser, I might one day try doing this for the web.
 We'll have to see.

 -Shawn